braubar/braubar-pi/docs/install.md

 then upload the code of Repository `braubar-temp` to your Arduino Uno with Ethernet-Shield on top and a ds18b20 sensor.

 to install the needed python requirements run `pip3 -r requirements.txt`

+copy iceweasel desktop-entry to `.config/autostart` and change `Exec=iceweasel u%` to `Exec=iceweasel http://localhost:5000`
+then iceweasel will start everytime you start your raspberry.
+56

 ## Supervisord